theakhandpatel/portfolio/projects/index.md

 ---
 # Projects

 I try to build things that are fun and useful (possibly) or just something to satisfy my curiosity.
-There might be more on my GitHub.
-Here are some of the projects I've worked on (For more details on each project, click on the project name):
+There might be more on my [GitHub](https://github.com/theakhandpatel/).
+Here are some of the projects I've worked on .

 <div class="projects-grid">